bbaldino/bits-io/src/Notes.md

 start _and_ end are byte-aligned.
 Maybe if there's something that we knew wasn't going all the way to the end it'd be ok if the end wasn't...but might be best to ensure it anyway.

+## Tracking capacity in BitsMut

+At first I thought we'd need to track this separately, but now I think I'm realizing that we don't: it looks like it's only relevant from an allocation perspective and since we're deferring all of that to the underlying BytesMut structure, I think we can always leverage self.inner.capacity() for capacity.